AlfDidNothingWrong/Melmac/bin/Keplrdraft.md

 Currently Keplr provides only Alpha support for GRAV tokens.
 As a result, Keplr is presently missing many features (e.g. staking, transfer, IBC transfer, and proper display of token balance and IBC token inventory). \n\n

 Such actions have been thus far been accomplished by connecting Keplr to an external site (such as the indispensable https://skynetexplorers.com/) or via the CLI. \n\n

-The cost for establishing full Keplr support is 1,135,015 GRAV. \n\n
+The cost for establishing full Keplr support (for both their mobile apps and browser wallet extensions) is 1,135,015 GRAV. \n\n

 Adding Keplr support would make the user experience more intuitive and inline with the many other projects utilizing Keplr wallet. \n\n